PASSE - The Arkansas Managed Care System

 What is a PASSE?

-- Under Arkansas' model of organized care, provider-led and owned organizations are responsible for integrating physical health care services, behavioral health services, and specialized home and community based services (HCBS).
+- Under Arkansas' model of managed care, provider-led and owned organizations are responsible for integrating physical health care services, behavioral health services, and specialized home and community based services (HCBS).

 What are the responsibilities of a PASSE?